Delengowski/composer/README.md

 # composer
-Functional programming project for composing functions in python with a focus on Pandas DataFrames and Series.
+Functional programming project for composing functions in python with a focus on Pandas DataFrames and Series..